Small Bore Orifice for Gas Flow Calculator

 An orifice flow meter is typically installed between flanges connecting two pipe sections (flanges are not shown in the above drawings).
 The two standard pressure tapping arrangements are shown in the drawings; the location of the pressure taps affects the discharge coefficient somewhat.
 Flange pressure taps penetrate the flange and are at a standard distance of 1 inch (2.54 cm) from either side of the orifice.
 For corner taps, the pressure tap locations are as shown.
 For exact geometry and specifications for orifices, see ASME (2001).

-Equations for Small Bore Orifice for Gas Flow Top of Page
+Equations Top of Page

 The calculations on this page are for orifices carrying a gas as described in ASME (2001).